yandex-cloud/docs/en/compute/_includes_service/compute-resources.md

-When creating a VM, you specify the required number of computing resources: the number and performance of processor cores (vCPUs) and the amount of RAM.
+When creating a VM, you specify VM type.
+The type determines the required number and performance of processor cores (vCPUs).
 You can choose the appropriate amount of computing resources depending on the expected load.